aspose-total/Aspose.Total-Products/total/en/net/conversion/powerpoint-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to XLT via C# or Online App" h2=".NET API for POWERPOINT to XLT conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert POWERPOINT files to XLT within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple and efficient way to convert POWERPOINT to HTML and then to XLT.

+The process of converting POWERPOINT to XLT is straightforward and can be completed in two simple steps.
+Firstly, by using Aspose.Slides for .NET, developers can export POWERPOINT to HTML.
+This component provides a wide range of features and options to customize the output HTML file.
+It also supports a variety of POWERPOINT file formats, including PPT, PPTX, PPS, PPSX, POT, POTX, PPTM, PPSM, POTM, and ODP.

+Once the POWERPOINT file has been converted to HTML, developers can use Aspose.Cells for .NET to convert the HTML file to XLT.
+This powerful Spreadsheet Programming API provides a wide range of features and options to customize the output XLT file.
+It also supports a variety of file formats, including XLS, XLSX, XLSM, XLSB, XLTX, XLTM, XLSB, CSV, and ODS.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POWERPOINT file to XLT within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POWERPOINT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLT.
+By using Aspose.Total for .NET, developers can easily convert POWERPOINT to XLT within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple and efficient way to convert POWERPOINT to HTML and then to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}